dfcarels/Getting-and-Cleaning-Data-Course-Project/README.md

 * `CodeBook.Rmd`: the code book describing the data (source, format, variables, ...), and the transformation script `run_analysis.R` in detail;
 * `README.Rmd`: this readme file.

 #3.
-High level outline of the run_analysis.R script
+Outline of the run_analysis.R script
 The `run_analysis.R` script:
 1. Merges the training and the test sets to create one data set;
 2. Extracts only the measurements on the mean and standard deviation for each measurement;